wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 does not specifically support variant metadata.
 However, the index must permit distributing wheels that use the extended filename syntax and the JSON file.

+## Security implications

+The proposal introduces a variant properties system that could introduce a risk of remote code execution through installing and executing third-party Python packages.
+Such a risk existed already when installing from source distributions, but the binary package specification does not provide for any third-party code being executed when installing a wheel, and the users have been relying on the `--no-binary` option to guarantee that.
+For this reason, the proposal explicitly requires that untrusted providers are never installed or used without explicit user opt-in.
+A few options are suggested for improving the user experience without introducing the RCE risk, notably vendoring or locking plugins at the installer level, therefore ensuring that they are audited on the same level as the installer itself.
+More details are provided in the [Overview](#overview) section.
+Static file input can be used to skip running plugins on installation altogether.

 ## Reference implementation

 The [variantlib](https://github.com/wheelnext/variantlib) project contains a reference implementation of all the protocols and algorithms introduced in this PEP, as well as a command-line tool to convert wheels, generate the `*-variants.json` index and query plugins.